caiopizzol/docx2pdf-api/readme.md

 ### 1. Demo Script

-For easier usage, just access the `<demo>` folder and execute the run.py script.
-It is recommended to create a virtual environment before installing the requirements.
+For easier usage, just access the `<demo>` folder and execute the run.py script (make sure to have the created virtualenv activated).

 - Accessing folder and installing requirements:
 ```